Kvazikot/BunchofBaranovIdeas/Time capsule project.md

 # List of books (August 2021)

-0. The knowledge how to rebuild our world from scratch by Dartnell, Lewis
+* The Knowledge: How to Rebuild our World from Scratch
-1. Znanie o tom, kak perestroit' nash mir s nulia, Dartnell, L'iuis
-2. Power from the Wind A Practical Guide to Small-Scale Energy Production, Revised 2.d Ed. by Dan Chiras
+* Power from the Wind: A Practical Guide to Small-Scale Energy Production, Revised 2.d Ed. by Dan Chiras
-3. Build Your Own Metal Working Shop from Scrap.
+* Build Your Own Metal Working Shop from Scrap.
 The Metal Shaper by D. Gingery
-4. Woodwork step by step  more than 4.tools and techniques with inspirational projects to make by Alan Bridgewater Dorling Kindersley Limited
+* Woodwork step by step  more than 4.tools and techniques with inspirational projects to make by Alan Bridgewater Dorling Kindersley Limited
-5. Introduction to the History of Computing A Computing History Primer by Gerard O’Regan
+* Introduction to the History of Computing A Computing History Primer by Gerard O’Regan
-6. Kustarnoe proizvodstvo spichek. by Shidlovskii.A. i dr.
+* Kustarnoe proizvodstvo spichek. by Shidlovskii.A. i dr.
-7. Writing Apocalypse and Survival A Masterclass in Post-Apocalyptic Science Fiction and Zombie Horror by Jackson Dean Chase
+* Writing Apocalypse and Survival A Masterclass in Post-Apocalyptic Science Fiction and Zombie Horror by Jackson Dean Chase
-8. 8.-The-Charcoal-Foundry-by-David-J..-Gingery- z-lib.org  8.8..ocr.docx
+* 8.-The-Charcoal-Foundry-by-David-J..-Gingery- z-lib.org  8.8..ocr.docx
-9. O.E.Bazilevich.
+* O.E.Bazilevich.
 Proizvodstvo goncharnoi posudy (djvu)
-10. Laboratory Information Management Systems Revised  Expanded by Christine Paszko, Elizabeth Turner,
+* Laboratory Information Management Systems Revised  Expanded by Christine Paszko, Elizabeth Turner,
-11. Build Your Own Metal Working Shop from Scrap.
+* Build Your Own Metal Working Shop from Scrap.
 The Metal Shaper by D. Gingery
-12. Life after doomsday A survivalist guide to nuclear war and other major disasters by Bruce D Clayton
+* Life after doomsday A survivalist guide to nuclear war and other major disasters by Bruce D Clayton
-13. The Metal Lathe (Build Your Own Metal Working Shop from Scrap  Book 13. by David Gingery
+* The Metal Lathe (Build Your Own Metal Working Shop from Scrap  Book 13. by David Gingery
-14. 14.izobretenii XX i XXI vekov, izmenivshie mir by Rylev Iu.
+* 14.izobretenii XX i XXI vekov, izmenivshie mir by Rylev Iu.
-15. Build Your Own Metal Working Shop from Scrap15.docx
+* Build Your Own Metal Working Shop from Scrap15.docx
-16. Mechanical musical instruments.pdf
+* Mechanical musical instruments.pdf
-17. The origin of the personality and intellect of man.
+* The origin of the personality and intellect of man.
 The experience of generalizing the data of classical neurophysiology by A. Nevzorov
-18. The Art of Eating through the Zombie Apocalypse A Cookbook and Culinary Survival Guide by Lauren Wilson, Kristian Bauthus
+* The Art of Eating through the Zombie Apocalypse A Cookbook and Culinary Survival Guide by Lauren Wilson, Kristian Bauthus
-19. Jigs  Fixtures For The Hand Tool Woodworker  18.Classic Devices You Can Make by Graham Blackburn
+* Jigs  Fixtures For The Hand Tool Woodworker  18.Classic Devices You Can Make by Graham Blackburn
-20. Who Owns the Future by Jaron Lanier
+* Who Owns the Future by Jaron Lanier
-21. Doomsday Preppers Complete Survival Manual by Michael Sweeney
+* Doomsday Preppers Complete Survival Manual by Michael Sweeney
-22. The Idea of the Castle in Medieval England by Abigail Wheatley
+* The Idea of the Castle in Medieval England by Abigail Wheatley
-23. Ancient Engineers Inventions Precursors of the Present (History of Mechanism and Machine Science) by Cesare Rossi, Flavio Russo, Ferruccio Russo
+* Ancient Engineers Inventions Precursors of the Present (History of Mechanism and Machine Science) by Cesare Rossi, Flavio Russo, Ferruccio Russo
-24. 23.-The-Charcoal-Foundry-by-David-J..-Gingery- z-lib.org  23.23..ocr.docx
+* 23.-The-Charcoal-Foundry-by-David-J..-Gingery- z-lib.org  23.23..ocr.docx
-25. Building Wooden Machines Gears and Gadgets for the Adventurous Woodworker by Alan Bridgewater and Gill Bridgewater
+* Building Wooden Machines Gears and Gadgets for the Adventurous Woodworker by Alan Bridgewater and Gill Bridgewater
-26. The Time Capsule by McDaniel Lurlene
+* The Time Capsule by McDaniel Lurlene
-27. Znanie o tom, kak perestroit' nash mir s nulia, Dartnell, L'iuis
+* Znanie o tom, kak perestroit' nash mir s nulia, Dartnell, L'iuis
-28. Antichnost'.
+* Antichnost'.
 Simvolizm.
 Tekhnetika by Kudrin B.I.
-29. The universal history of computing  from the abacus to the quantum computer by Georges Ifrah et al
+* The universal history of computing  from the abacus to the quantum computer by Georges Ifrah et al
-30. ~$anie o tom, kak perestroit' nash mir s nulia, Dartnell, L'iuis
+* ~$anie o tom, kak perestroit' nash mir s nulia, Dartnell, L'iuis
-31. Preservation of Foods w.pdf
+* Preservation of Foods w.pdf
-32. 31.-The-Charcoal-Foundry-by-David-J..-Gingery- z-lib.org  31.31..ocr.docx
+* 31.-The-Charcoal-Foundry-by-David-J..-Gingery- z-lib.org  31.31..ocr.docx
-33. Preppers Essential Guide To Surviving a Natural Disaster, Doomsday Event and Economic Meltdown by Butch S Hardcastle
+* Preppers Essential Guide To Surviving a Natural Disaster, Doomsday Event and Economic Meltdown by Butch S Hardcastle
-34. A brief history of computing by Gerard ORegan (auth.)
+* A brief history of computing by Gerard ORegan (auth.)
-35. 34.-The-Charcoal-Foundry-by-David-J..-Gingery- z-lib.org  34.34..ocr.docx
+* 34.-The-Charcoal-Foundry-by-David-J..-Gingery- z-lib.org  34.34..ocr.docx
-36. Build Your Own Metal Working Shop from Scrap.
+* Build Your Own Metal Working Shop from Scrap.
 The Drill Press by David J. Gingery
-37. Build Your Own Metal Working Shop from Scrap.
+* Build Your Own Metal Working Shop from Scrap.
 The Milling Machine by D. Gingery
-38. The-Global-Reset-Survival-Guide.pdf
+* The-Global-Reset-Survival-Guide.pdf
-39. Message in a Time Capsule by Stross Charles
+* Message in a Time Capsule by Stross Charles
-40. Entsiklopediia vyzhivaniia v lesu bez komp'iutera i telefona by Kris Oksleid
+* Entsiklopediia vyzhivaniia v lesu bez komp'iutera i telefona by Kris Oksleid
-41. Nuclear War Survival Skills by Cresson H. Kearny
+* Nuclear War Survival Skills by Cresson H. Kearny
-42. How To Make Woodwork Tools by Charles H.Hayward
+* How To Make Woodwork Tools by Charles H.Hayward
-43. A History of Modern Computing, 42.d Edition (History of Computing) by Paul E. Ceruzzi
+* A History of Modern Computing, 42.d Edition (History of Computing) by Paul E. Ceruzzi
-44. youtube links.txt
+* youtube links.txt
-45. Bibliografiia.pdf
+* Bibliografiia.pdf
-46. The knowledge how to rebuild our world from scratch by Dartnell, Lewis
+* The knowledge how to rebuild our world from scratch by Dartnell, Lewis
-47. Origins and Development of Musical Instruments by Jeremy Montagu
+* Origins and Development of Musical Instruments by Jeremy Montagu
-48. The End of the World Apocalypse and Its Aftermath in Western Culture by Maria Manuel Lisboa
+* The End of the World Apocalypse and Its Aftermath in Western Culture by Maria Manuel Lisboa
-49. Entsiklopediia vyzhivaniia v lesu bez komp'iutera i telefona by Kris Oksleid
+* Entsiklopediia vyzhivaniia v lesu bez komp'iutera i telefona by Kris Oksleid
-50. The Preppers Water Survival Guide Harvest, Treat, and Store Your Most Vital Resource by Daisy Luther
+* The Preppers Water Survival Guide Harvest, Treat, and Store Your Most Vital Resource by Daisy Luther
-51. Living off the Grid A Simple Guide to Creating and Maintaining a Self-reliant Supply of Energy, Water, Shelter and More by David Black
+* Living off the Grid A Simple Guide to Creating and Maintaining a Self-reliant Supply of Energy, Water, Shelter and More by David Black
-52. The dividing head  deluxe accessories by David J.  Gingery
+* The dividing head  deluxe accessories by David J.  Gingery
-53. Build Your Own Metal Working Shop from Scrap.
+* Build Your Own Metal Working Shop from Scrap.
 The Milling Machine by D. Gingery
-54. Machine Tool Reconditioning and Applications of Hand Scraping by Edward F. Connelly
+* Machine Tool Reconditioning and Applications of Hand Scraping by Edward F. Connelly
-55. Build Your Own Metal Working Shop from Scrap54.docx
+* Build Your Own Metal Working Shop from Scrap54.docx
-56. Kapsula vremeni iz podruchnykh Sredstv.txt
+* Kapsula vremeni iz podruchnykh Sredstv.txt
-57. Znanie o tom, kak perestroit' nash mir s nulia, Dartnell, L'iuis
+* Znanie o tom, kak perestroit' nash mir s nulia, Dartnell, L'iuis
-58. Making Wood Tools with John Wilson  Traditional Woodworking Tools You Can Make in Your Own Shop by John Wilson
+* Making Wood Tools with John Wilson  Traditional Woodworking Tools You Can Make in Your Own Shop by John Wilson
-59. Dawn of the New Everything Encounters with Reality and Virtual Reality by Jaron Lanier
+* Dawn of the New Everything Encounters with Reality and Virtual Reality by Jaron Lanier
-60. The Survival Handbook A Practical Guide to Woodcraft and Woodlore by Ray Mears
+* The Survival Handbook A Practical Guide to Woodcraft and Woodlore by Ray Mears
-61. 60.
-The Charcoal Foundry by David J..
+* 60. The Charcoal Foundry by David J..
 Gingery
-62. ~$anie o tom, kak perestroit' nash mir s nulia, Dartnell, L'iuis
+* ~$anie o tom, kak perestroit' nash mir s nulia, Dartnell, L'iuis
-63. The mechanization of the middle ages an intellectual history of medieval machine building by George William Brooks
+* The mechanization of the middle ages an intellectual history of medieval machine building by George William Brooks
-64. American Woodworkers Hand Tool Fundamentals Advice, Techniques and Projects to Build Your Skills by American Woodworker Editors
+* American Woodworkers Hand Tool Fundamentals Advice, Techniques and Projects to Build Your Skills by American Woodworker Editors
-65. Build Your Own Metal Working Shop from Scrap.
+* Build Your Own Metal Working Shop from Scrap.
 Sheet metal Brake by David J. Gingery
-66. Znanie o tom, kak perestroit' nash mir s nulia, Dartnell, L'iuis
+* Znanie o tom, kak perestroit' nash mir s nulia, Dartnell, L'iuis
-67. Build Your Own Metal Working Shop from Scrap66.docx
+* Build Your Own Metal Working Shop from Scrap66.docx
-68. From Mainframes to Smartphones A History of the International Computer Industry by Martin Campbell-Kelly, Daniel D. Garcia-Swartz
+* From Mainframes to Smartphones A History of the International Computer Industry by Martin Campbell-Kelly, Daniel D. Garcia-Swartz
-69. The Metal Lathe (Build Your Own Metal Working Shop from Scrap  Book 68. by David Gingery
+* The Metal Lathe (Build Your Own Metal Working Shop from Scrap  Book 68. by David Gingery
-70. The dividing head  deluxe accessories by David J.  Gingery
+* The dividing head  deluxe accessories by David J.  Gingery
-71. V.A.Chichaev, M.L.Glezin, i drugie.
+* V.A.Chichaev, M.L.Glezin, i drugie.
 Oborudovanie tselliulozno-bumazhnogo proizvodstva, tom 70.
-72. Barrelorgan   the story of the mechanical organ and its repair   Ord-Hume, Arthur W. J. G. (Arthur Wolfgang Julius Gerard)   Free Download, Borrow, and Streaming   Internet Archive.pdf
+* Barrelorgan   the story of the mechanical organ and its repair   Ord-Hume, Arthur W. J. G. (Arthur Wolfgang Julius Gerard)   Free Download, Borrow, and Streaming   Internet Archive.pdf
-73. Computer A History of the Information Machine by Martin Campbell-Kelly, William Aspray, Nathan Ensmenger, Jeffrey R. Yost
+* Computer A History of the Information Machine by Martin Campbell-Kelly, William Aspray, Nathan Ensmenger, Jeffrey R. Yost
-74. The Survivalist (Freedom Lost) by Bradley, Arthur T
+* The Survivalist (Freedom Lost) by Bradley, Arthur T
-75. Medieval Cruck-Building and Its Derivatives A Study of Timber-Framed Construction Based on Buildings in Worcestershire by Frederick William Bolton Charles
+* Medieval Cruck-Building and Its Derivatives A Study of Timber-Framed Construction Based on Buildings in Worcestershire by Frederick William Bolton Charles
-76. Build Your Own Metal Working Shop from Scrap75.docx
+* Build Your Own Metal Working Shop from Scrap75.docx
-77. Build Your Own Metal Working Shop from Scrap.
+* Build Your Own Metal Working Shop from Scrap.
 The Drill Press by David J. Gingery
-78. 77.77.77..pdf
+* 77.77.77..pdf
-79. Build Your Own Metal Working Shop from Scrap.
+* Build Your Own Metal Working Shop from Scrap.
 Sheet metal Brake by David J. Gingery
-80. The Survival Handbook A Practical Guide to Woodcraft and Woodlore by Ray Mears
+* The Survival Handbook A Practical Guide to Woodcraft and Woodlore by Ray Mears
-81. V.I.Baptizmanskii, M.Ia.Medzhibozhskii.
+* V.I.Baptizmanskii, M.Ia.Medzhibozhskii.
 Konverternye protsessy proizvodstva stali (80. djvu)
-82. Znanie o tom, kak perestroit' nash mir s nulia, Dartnell, L'iuis
+* Znanie o tom, kak perestroit' nash mir s nulia, Dartnell, L'iuis
-83. 82.
-The Charcoal Foundry by David J..
+* 82. The Charcoal Foundry by David J..
 Gingery
-84. Doomsday Preppers A Practical Guide for the Beginner by Stone, James G
+* Doomsday Preppers A Practical Guide for the Beginner by Stone, James G
-85. Bit by Bit An Illustrated History of Computers by Stan Augarten
+* Bit by Bit An Illustrated History of Computers by Stan Augarten
-86. The knowledge how to rebuild our world from scratch by Dartnell, Lewis
+* The knowledge how to rebuild our world from scratch by Dartnell, Lewis
-87. Heather Heying & Bret Weinstein A Hunter-Gatherer's Guide to the 21st Century.
+* Heather Heying & Bret Weinstein A Hunter-Gatherer's Guide to the 21st Century.
-100. Deadly Skills Survival Edition The SEAL Operative’s Guide to Surviving in the Wild and Being
+* Deadly Skills Survival Edition The SEAL Operative’s Guide to Surviving in the Wild and Being
-102. Prepared for Any Disaster (Clint Emerson)
+* Prepared for Any Disaster (Clint Emerson)
-103. Effects of Nuclear War (Office of Technology Assessment etc.)
+* Effects of Nuclear War (Office of Technology Assessment etc.)
-104. Essential Survival Skills (DK Essential Skills) (Colin Towell)
+* Essential Survival Skills (DK Essential Skills) (Colin Towell)
-105. First Aid for the USMLE Step 1 2021, Thirty First Edition (Le, Tao, Bhushan, Vikas, Sochat, Matthew)
+* First Aid for the USMLE Step 1 2021, Thirty First Edition (Le, Tao, Bhushan, Vikas, Sochat, Matthew)
-106. Handbook of Nuclear, Biological, and Chemical Agent Exposures (Jerrold B. Leikin, Robin B. McFee etc.)
+* Handbook of Nuclear, Biological, and Chemical Agent Exposures (Jerrold B. Leikin, Robin B. McFee etc.)
-107. How to Survive a Nuclear War (Baldwin, Miles)
+* How to Survive a Nuclear War (Baldwin, Miles)
-108. Ken Schultzs Field Guide to Freshwater Fish (Ken Schultz)
+* Ken Schultzs Field Guide to Freshwater Fish (Ken Schultz)
-109. Ken Schultzs Field Guide to Saltwater Fish (Schultz, Ken)
+* Ken Schultzs Field Guide to Saltwater Fish (Schultz, Ken)
-110. Knots An Illustrated Practical Guide to the Essential Knot Types and Their Uses (Adam Adamides)
+* Knots An Illustrated Practical Guide to the Essential Knot Types and Their Uses (Adam Adamides)
-111. Magic Mushrooms Around the World (Jochen Gartz)
+* Magic Mushrooms Around the World (Jochen Gartz)
-112. Nuclear Medicine Resources Manual (K. Ramer, A. Alavi)
+* Nuclear Medicine Resources Manual (K. Ramer, A. Alavi)
-113. Nuclear War Survival Skills (Cresson H. Kearny)
+* Nuclear War Survival Skills (Cresson H. Kearny)
-114. Survival For Beginners A Step-By-Step Guide To Camping And Outdoor Skills (Colin Towell)
+* Survival For Beginners A Step-By-Step Guide To Camping And Outdoor Skills (Colin Towell)
-115. The Complete Guide to Edible Wild Plants, Mushrooms, Fruits, and Nuts Finding, Identifying, and Cooking
+* The Complete Guide to Edible Wild Plants, Mushrooms, Fruits, and Nuts Finding, Identifying, and Cooking
-116. The MeatEater Guide to Wilderness Skills and Survival (Steven Rinella)
+* The MeatEater Guide to Wilderness Skills and Survival (Steven Rinella)
-117. The Survival Handbook A Practical Guide to Woodcraft and Woodlore (Mears, Raymond)
+* The Survival Handbook A Practical Guide to Woodcraft and Woodlore (Mears, Raymond)
-118. The Survival Retreat A Total Plan for Retreat Defense (Ragnar Benson)
+* The Survival Retreat A Total Plan for Retreat Defense (Ragnar Benson)
-119. The Zombie Survival Guide Complete Protection from the Living Dead (Max Brooks)
+* The Zombie Survival Guide Complete Protection from the Living Dead (Max Brooks)
-120. U.S. Armed Forces Nuclear, Biological and Chemical Survival Manual (Dick, Capt.
+* U.S. Armed Forces Nuclear, Biological and Chemical Survival Manual (Dick, Capt.
 USN (ret) Couch)
-121. US Army, Field Manual, FIRST AID , FM 4-25.11, 2002, Survival Medical Manual (United States Army and www.survivalebooks.com)
+* US Army, Field Manual, FIRST AID , FM 4-25.11, 2002, Survival Medical Manual (United States Army and www.survivalebooks.com)
-122. Оказание первой медицинской помощи при травмах (ушибах, вывихах, переломах) (Жилин А.Н., Гафарова К.Я.)
+* Оказание первой медицинской помощи при травмах (ушибах, вывихах, переломах) (Жилин А.Н., Гафарова К.Я.)
-123. Первая медицинская помощь при травмах и несчастных случаях (Марченко Д.В.)
+* Первая медицинская помощь при травмах и несчастных случаях (Марченко Д.В.)
-124. Первая помощь при травмах (Юденич В.)
+* Первая помощь при травмах (Юденич В.)
+*